Scsabr/1921-modularity-comparison/README.md

 Have a go at tracing the program execution through - and review the code as you do!

 Pop your comments on Vevox.

+## Makefile + unittestexample.c

+I've included a very basic example of a unit test script using vanilla 'assert()' - just testing one of the simpler functions in this program.

+If you run 'make' you should be able to run ./test and see this yourself.